Menemerus nigli: Description

-The male is similar to two other species in the same genus, Menemerus pilosus and Menemerus zimbabwensis, both found in Africa, differing in the abdominal pattern.
+The spider is similar to two other species in the same genus, Menemerus pilosus and Menemerus zimbabwensis, both found in Africa, differing in the abdominal pattern.
 The embolus is larger than other species in the genus.
-The female is distinguished from other Menemerus species by the distinctive folds that extend from the broad forward-facing copulatory duct, as shown in Figure 11.
-The epigyne has a wide opening.
-The pedipalps are brown, but those on the female are lighter in colour.
+The female is distinguished from other Menemerus species by the distinctive folds that extend from the broad forward-facing copulatory duct.
 The juvenile male is generally darker in appearance and can be identified by its club-shaped cymbium at the end of its pedipalp.
 The adult male has white hairs on the side of the chelicerae.